body area between the diaphragm and pelvis.

 the study of the endocrine system.

 relating to food or nutrition.
 Relating to the digestive system from the back of the mouth to the rectum.
-The digestive system tube from the mouth to the anus, including the mouth or buccal cavity, pharynx, esophagus, stomach, and small and large intestines.

-microscopic sac-like dilations of terminal bronchioles.
+literally a small cavity; alveoli of lungs are microscopic saclike dilations of terminal bronchioles.

 the study of the circulatory system.
-The study of vessels

 external openings of the nostrils.

-cavity: for example, the Antrum of Highmore, the space in each maxillary bone, or the maxillary sinus.
+cavity; for example, the Antrum of Highmore, the space in each maxillary bone, or the maxillary sinus.

-flat sheet of white fibrous tissue that serves as a muscle attachment, a tendon,
+flat sheet of white fibrous tissue that serves as a muscle attachment, a tendon.

 vessels carrying blood away from the heart.

-the place of union between two or more bones; a joint; a joining or connecting together loosely so as to allow motion between parts.
+a joining or connecting together loosely so as to allow motion between parts.

 the first part of the colon in the right side of the abdomen.